giantmonkey/hire/tasks/javascript/waitingroom.md

 API endpoint: https://waitingroom.giantmonkey.de

-You may use a JS framwork (Vue / React / Svelte) if you like.
+You may use a JS framwork (Vue / React / Svelte / Angular) if you like but don't have to.

 ## Steps:
 Enter waiting room and get a JWT token: curl -XPOST https://waitingroom.giantmonkey.de/test-shop/enter